Cam (singer): 2018–present: Transition to RCA

 In July 2018, Cam released "Road to Happiness" and parted ways with Arista Nashville.
 In 2019, she provided vocals for Diplo's song "So Long" for his Diplo Presents Thomas Wesley, Chapter 1: Snake Oil album.

 On June 29, 2020, it was announced that Cam had signed a new partnership for radio promotion with Nashville-based Triple Tigers in a joint venture with her label RCA Records.
 "Classic" was released on July 17, 2020, as her first country radio single since "Diane" in 2017.
 Her critically acclaimed sophomore album, The Otherside, was released on October 30, 2020.
 For this release, she once again enlisted producers Tyler Johnson (Harry Styles, Miley Cyrus) and Jeff Bhasker (Kanye West, Alicia Keys).
 The record featured the international Jolene-in-reverse hit “Diane,” the song “Till There's Nothing Left,” plus songwriting from Avicii, Harry Styles, Jack Antonoff, and Sam Smith.

 In 2024, she contributed songwriting, production and backing vocals for Beyoncé's Cowboy Carter album (“American Requiem,” “Amen,” “Protector,” “Tyrant,” “Daughter”).
-This was followed by the announcement of a new album titled All Things Light, slated for release on July 18.
+This was followed by the announcement of a new album titled All Things Light, which was released on July 18, 2025.